-The Backstory of the Tour de USA
+The Tour de USA Backstory

 As many of you know, on May 3, 2018, I will be a 15-year prostate cancer survivor.
 I was diagnosed at age 58 when all of my prostate cancer test indictors were in the “normal” range: PSA blood test at 3.4; negative physical exam; no particular symptoms other than an occasional nocturnal visit to the bathroom.